Leading AI Innovation in Health Care

 Curriculum

 The curriculum focuses on practical application, offering frameworks emphasizing strategic implementation and addressing high-level challenges rather than just theoretical concepts.
-Participants will engage in case studies and high-fidelity medical simulations, including live case studies and hands-on experiences in artificial intelligence labs, fostering an innovative mindset by experiencing AI in real-world health care settings.
-Additionally, team-based projects will allow participants to present to a panel of expert faculty for real-time feedback, promoting collaborative learning and providing valuable, actionable insights.
+Participants will engage in case studies, workshops, and high-fidelity medical simulations, including hands-on experiences in an artificial intelligence lab.
+Online content will orient learners to AI in health care and address important topics in the field.
+As a culminating experience in the program, participants will demonstrate an innovative mindset by developing a business plan that uses AI to solve a real-world health care challenge.

-By combining these elements, the program aims to cultivate leaders equipped with advanced knowledge of the strategic implications of AI in health care and an innovative mindset capable of adapting and thriving in a fast-evolving digital landscape.
+By combining these elements, the program aims to cultivate leaders equipped with advanced knowledge of the strategic use of AI in health care and an innovative mindset capable of using today's AI tools to solve the challenges of the future.

 |